sinopiaolive/package-manager/README.md

 Bower's flat dependency resolution isn't fully automatic: When it encounters a conflict, it asks the user what to do.
-We want to run without intervention, producing either a set of package versions or an error saying "it's impossible to satisfy the dependencies you specified, and here's why" -- just like Bundler or Cargo.
+We want to run without intervention, producing either a set of package versions or an error saying "it's impossible to satisfy the dependencies you specified, and here's why" -- just like Bundler.

 ## What's included?